lrslab/lrslab.github.io/raw/content/contact.md

 We have open positions for research postgraduate students (PhD program).
 Please send your CV and your github account to PI's email if interested.

-### update on 2024/03/05
+### update on 2024/10/05
 We have two PhD positions open for applications.
 The successful candidates will work on the following projects:
-1. Single cell RNA sequencing data analysis in Cardiovascular and deep learning (AI) based drug screening.
-This position will be co-supervisored with Dr. WANG Li (https://www.cityu.edu.hk/bms/profile/liwang.htm), who is an expert in cardiovascular research.
+1. Nanopore sequencing data analysis in single cell DNA sequencing, like the sequencing for circulating tumor cells (CTCs).
-2. Nanopore sequencing data analysis in single cell DNA sequencing, like the sequencing for circulating tumor cells (CTCs).
+2. Method development for DNA/RNA modification finding using nanopore sequencing.

 The basic requirements for the candidates are:
-1. A bachelor/master degree on bioinformatics, computer science, statistics, or related fields.
+1. A bachelor/master degree on bioinformatics, computational biology, computer science, statistics, or related fields.
 2. Knowing at least one program language, like Python, R, Javascript, Rust or C++.

 Email: Runsheng.li AT CityU.edu.hk